backstage/backstage/.changeset/curvy-weeks-matter.md

 '@backstage/plugin-techdocs-react': patch
 ---

-Updated docstring to be MDX compatible.
+Updated JSDoc to be MDX compatible.